-The region may be divided into three parts, each with distinctive physiographic character.
-The northwestern and western parts of the area are a gently rolling plain, veneered in places with windblown sediments and underlain by basalt (fig. 2).
-The central part is an area of low relief, slightly lower in elevation than the basalt plain.
-It consists of alluvial fans and flood plains of the Snake, Teton, and Falls Rivers, and of Henrys Fork.
-The southeastern part of the area is a bench or upland which rises gradually to the Big Hole Mountains southeast of the project area.
+The lower Henrys Fork region may be divided into three parts, each having a distinctive physiographic character.
+The northwestern and western parts of the area are a gently rolling plain, veneered in places with windblown sediments and underlain by basalt (pl.
+1).
+The central part is an area of low relief, slightly lower in altitude than the basalt plain.
+It consists of alluvial fans and flood plains of the Snake, Teton, and Falls Rivers and of Henrys Fork.
+The alluvial deposits are underlain by basalt similar to that beneath the plain.
+The southeastern part of the area is a bench (Rexburg Bench) or upland that rises gradually to the Big Hole Mountains southeast of the project area.
+It is underlain by silicic volcanic rocks and intermixed and overlying basalt.

 The basalt plain in the northwestern part of the area rises gradually from the alluvial lowland toward centers of lava extrusion a few miles to the northwest.
 Although it does not have great topographic relief, the surface of the plain is generally very rough and irregular in detail and has many closed depressions.
-Two prominent cinder cones, the Menan Buttes, rise 500 to 600 feet above the plain just west of the confluence of Henrys Fork with the Snake River.
+Two prominent cinder cones, the Menan Buttes, rise 500-600 feet above the plain just west of the confluence of Henrys Fork with the Snake River.

 The central alluvial lowland slopes southwestward about 12 feet per mile from an altitude of about 5,000 feet near St. Anthony to about 4,800 feet near the junction of Henrys Fork and Snake River, a distance of 17 miles.
 The lowland averages about 8 miles in width.
-The central alluvial lowland and the western basaltic lava plain are hydrologically and topographically part of the Snake River Plain which extends southwestward from near Ashton to southcentral Idaho.
+The central alluvial lowland and the western basaltic lava plain are hydrologically and topographically part of the Snake River Plain, which extends southwestward from near Ashton in eastern Idaho to south-central Idaho.